 Vocabulary

-something as proof of the speaker's point.
+at that = Used to give emphasis when describing the characteristics of something as proof of the speaker's point.
 E.g. “He might say he's got no money now, but he had enough money to go on holiday last month – to St Tropez at that!”

-back and forth = To go to and from a place repeatedly
+back and forth= To go to and from a place repeatedly

 bereavement= A death in the family